July 2017

 The pizza and beer scenario does not include the full extent of secondary perceptual experience.
 That can revealed by minimizing or eliminating as much of our primary perception as possible.
 Hopefully, the pizza and beer have eliminated thirst and tummy grumbles and prompted a desire to relax.
 Now we need an environment that will quickly bore our primary perception into near inaction.
 After some business in the loo, we need to find someplace that is not too hot, not too cold, has no terrible odors, is safe from predators and has a comfy chair.

-We want our bodies to hold our head upright and reasonably still for a couple of hours and otherwise go away.
+Once seated in the theater, we want our body to hold our head upright and reasonably still for a couple of hours and otherwise go away.
 That is, as a source of anything that vies for our attention, like the aftertaste of pizza and beer.
-There is still time to brush your teeth.
+There is still time to brush your teeth before the show starts..
 All we want to notice now is the sound around us and the flat and level screen placed where our comfy chair is pointing us.

 Now we are ready to combine what we hear and see into a single cinematic experience.
 Everything has been done to cater to our secondary perception while boring our primary perception.
+The cinema experience of having one's vision and hearing carried away from a comfy muted physicality is highly desired by anyone who has had a taste of it.
+We can have cinematic memories of places where we never felt the temperature or smelled the air and of places with no air at all or no reality at all.
 The screen and the speakers will only have to deliver stimuli that our secondary perception can follow and not bother with extra details that serve the now muted needs of our primary perception.
 Details like color, depth and a consistent sense of location and proportion can be left out without compromising the cinematic experience and can even enhance it.
 We don't want our bodies to see what we're looking at but just be the machine that delivers the necessary processed sight and sound to where our secondary perception can see, hear and follow it.

 The screen will show us images that we don't want to react to as actual physical experience.
 With some acclimation time, the transition comes easily.
-We can now assume perspectives that fall, fly and hop instantly from spot to spot.
+We can now assume perspectives that fall and fly from spot to spot.
+We can hop from one point of perspective to another at speeds that would incinerate our bodies from air friction.
 It's all about following what's on the screen.
 Sounds have always been cues to vision as in where to look.
 When following the screen visually, other untraditional cues like music and phantom voice-overs can be part of the cinematic experience.

 Like the conversation, the cinematic experience can be tuned into or out of.
 Distractions can reduce the presentation to just light shining on a flat surface and sounds from speakers.
 When tuned in, it makes full use of our following-attention by presenting stimuli that we can follow and muting the stimuli that we cannot follow.
 Foolish gimmicks like scents and 3D cue our primary perception from its comfy stupor and make the illusion hard to follow even if more realistic.
 Following a scene with a fire in it should evoke memories of the smell of smoke and not a cue that the cinema is on fire.

 Secondary sight and hearing is a running perception.
 It follows things that are running by running along side them and keeping pace.
-It cannot stop as in sit still without switching off and nothing looks or sounds any different when it does.
-It has a narrow range of running speeds.
+I It has a narrow range of running speeds.
 That's why if one talks too fast or too slow the content will not be followed because the pace is outside of follow-ability.

 All by itself, our secondary perception is an un-place-able sensation of moving and unfolding visuals and sounds.
 It is a following of recalled memories and an inner improvisation.
-There is still talking going on, because you're still following speech.
 Thinking in words or recalling the evening's conversation is all talking to yourself.
 Eventually, our attention will shift from following words to following visualizations.
 Those and things that are added up or connected or worked out in another un-place-able place within becomes the stuff that dreams are made of.
+You can tell me about them in the morning.
+I'll follow as best as I can.
+Goodnight.